Guidance for applicants

 GÉANT Innovation Programme guidance for applicants

 Proposals may be submitted by a single organisation or by a small consortium.
-Given the small amount of funding available and the corresponding project size, large consortiums are not expected to submit proposals.
-However, only the lead partner organisation will receive funding and will be responsible for assigning a budget to any other partners within their project.
-GÉANT will not ask for a detailed declaration of expenditure, however, participants should be able to provide this information in the event of an audit, so will need to maintain the project’s supporting documentation.
+For small consortia, only the lead partner organisation will receive funding and will be responsible for assigning a budget to other project participants.
+GÉANT will not ask for a detailed declaration of expenditure, however, participants should be prepared to provide supporting documentation in the event of an audit.

-Proposals must be submitted according to the timetable of a given call.
-Evaluations will be quickly carried out following a simple, two-stage process: a first report prepared by a group of subject experts, and final evaluation by the evaluation committee.
+Proposals must be submitted according to the timetable of the given call.
+Evaluations will be quickly carried out following a simple, two-stage process: a first review by subject experts, and final evaluation by the evaluation committee.
 The GÉANT Association will sign a Research Agreement with a successful applicant, which will outline the work to be done, the likely outcomes and results, as well as the conditions under which their projects will be carried out.
 Work should not start until this agreement is signed.

 The legal entity representing a successful project will be paid upon the completion of the work.
 Due to the innovative nature of the work performed, we understand that not all projects will achieve their expected result.
-However, a project report produced by all projects will be used as the basis of the final evaluation to ensure value for money, efficiency and that the proof-of-concept activities were completed.
+However, a project report will be used as the basis of the final evaluation to ensure value for money, efficiency and that the proof-of-concept activities were completed.

-This section provides a list of points against which applicants are advised to check their proposals prior to submission.
+This section provides a list of points that applicants are advised to check prior to their proposal submission.

 Is your organisation eligible?